Silenus Calatinus

-Silenus Calatinus (Σιληνός) was a Sicilian Greek historian of the 2nd century BC who wrote a history in Greek of Hannibal's campaign in Italy from 218 to 204BC.
+Silenus Calatinus (Σιληνός) was a Sicilian Greek historian of Magna Graecia of the 2nd century BC who wrote a history in Greek of Hannibal's campaign in Italy from 218 to 204 BC.
 His work is known only from fragments and borrowings by other authors.

 Silenus was probably a native of Caleacte in northern Sicily.
 Along with Sosylus of Lacedaemon he accompanied Hannibal during his campaign, and therefore was able to provide a contemporaneous, first-hand account.
 Lucius Coelius Antipater largely based much of his Latin history of the Second Punic War on Silenus; Polybius, Livy, and Cicero also referenced him.